andredesousa/advanced-nest-scaffold/README.md

 ## Error handling

-The REST API of the User Preferences signals all error conditions by an HTTP response status of either `4xx` or `5xx`.
+The REST API signals all error conditions by an HTTP response status of either `4xx` or `5xx`.

 Errors that were caused by invalid client requests are mapped to a response status of `4xx`: